stanford-rc/globus.stanford.edu/server.md

 {% include info-box.html
    icon="ghost"
    header="Globus Connect Server v4 ends in December 2023"
    content="Globus Connect Server version 4 has been deprecated, and will stop working at the end of 2023.
 This page is no longer being updated.
-For more information, see the news post on the home page."
+Refer to the <a href='/2023/07/07/gcsv4-deprecation.html' title='Globus Connect
+   Server version 4 Ends in December 2023'>news post</a> for more information."
 %}

 <b>Globus Connect Server</b> is the name of the software used to create Globus